How to Move from On-Site Training to Virtual Training Environments

 Be more productive

 Moving to a cloud-bsed training environment should enable you to create a flexible and experiential virtual learning environment.
-Cloud service providers should make it easy to build and maintain a real world training lab and support it with limited IT involvement.
+Cloud service providers should make it easy to build and maintain a real world cloud based training lab and support it with limited IT involvement.

 Steer away from vendors who do require re-writes, physical solutions or non-standard hypervisors as they will often attempt to lock you into their platform.
 This will limit scale.